 “We are increasingly being asked by clients to bring in seating to bedrooms, wherever and whenever floor-space allows,” Caz Myers says.
 But it’s noted that it’s being done so cleverly, and even at the smallest of scales - this goes hand in hand with the rise we're seeing in small bedroom desk ideas.
 “Bedroom seating creates a calm space and encourages relaxation in a room that is so often associated just as a place to sleep or study in!”

 It's no surprise, seeing as sofa trends are such big news right now.
 Even if it’s just a nod to it in the form of a petite, neat, bedroom perch.
 Have we all maxed out on the idea or requirement to incorporate a working desk into our bedrooms at home?
 Possibly!
 Or is it simply the idea that relaxed seating brings a real sense of comfort and luxury to a bedroom space?
 Highly likely.

-Bedroom Trend 3: Statement headboards
+12. Statement headboards

 Headboards, but like you’ve never seen them before.
-Rising through the ranks in ‘must have’ bedroom decor stakes for 2022 is the need - the requirement even, if you want to be termed ‘on trend’ - for an all-out headboard design.
+Rising through the ranks in ‘must have’ bedroom decor stakes for 2023 is the need - the requirement even, if you want to be termed ‘on trend’ - for an all-out headboard design.
 No, we’re not just talking nice upholstery or plushy finishes - that we have seen before - we’re talking all-out design effort requirement to create headboards so spectacular that it is the design element of the room.

-Bedroom trend 4: Box rooms are turning back into bedrooms
+13. Box rooms are turning back into bedrooms

 “Small bedrooms can often be the coziest and most enticing spaces of all!” says Caz Myers.
 An increasingly popular bedroom trend is not to try and make these necessarily feel larger (fighting physics) but instead to go darker or stronger with color and decorating choices.